Name Printer

 Franklin, Ann Smith Mortgage deeds laid by in the office, without bonds, of the Second Bank, with indorsments on them

-Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence-Plantations, in New-England, in America; begun and held at Providence, on the last Wednesday of October, one thousand seven hundred and fifty-four, and in the twenty-eighth year of the reign of His Most Sacred Majesty George the Second, by the grace of God, King of Great-Britain, &c. : An act for assessing and levying a tax of thirty-five thousand pounds
+Franklin, Ann Smith At the General Assembly of the governor and Company of the English colony of Rhode-Island, and Providence Plantations, in New-England, in America; begun and holden by adjournment at Newport, in said colony, on Monday the thirteenth of June, one thousand seven hundred and fifty-seven, and in the thirtieth year of the reign of His Most Sacred Majesty George the Second, by the grace of God, King of Great-Britain, and so forth. : An act for proportioning the rate of one hundred thousand pounds old-tenor, upon the several towns in this colony, and for ordering the same to be assessed, levied, and collected, before or upon the last day of October next